hecsoft/hecjfield/README.md

 This JField is a file explorer like.
 It display content of you website and allow you to navigate.
 Features are :

-..*Display content of directory like windows explorer ..*Navigate in directory structure
+* Display content of directory like windows explorer *Navigate in directory structure
 ..*Download files
 ..*Upload files (using button or drag&drop)
 ..*Create directory